MicrosoftDocs/security/trusted-root-docs/Program-Requirements.md

 7. Government CAs must restrict server authentication to government-issued top level domains and may only issue other certificates to the ISO3166 country codes that the country has sovereign control over (see  <https://aka.ms/auditreqs> section III for the definition of a "Government CA").
 These government-issued TLDs are referred to in each CA's respective contract.
 8. Issuing CA certificates that chain to a participating Root CA must separate Server Authentication, S/MIME, Code Signing, and Time Stamping uses.
 This means that a single Issuing CA must not combine server authentication with S/MIME, code signing or time stamping EKU.
 A separate intermediate must be used for each use case.
 9. End-entity certificates must meet the requirements for algorithm type and key size for Subscriber certificates listed in Appendix A of the CAB Forum Baseline Requirements located at   https://cabforum.org/baseline-requirements-documents/.
-10. CAs must declare one of the following policy OIDs in its Certificate Policy extension end-entity certificate:
+10. CAs must declare one of the following policy OIDs in its Certificate Policy extension end-entity certificate.
     1. DV 2.23.140.1.2.1
     2. OV 2.23.140.1.2.2
     3. EV 2.23.140.1.1.
     4. IV 2.23.140.1.2.3
-    5. EV Code Signing 2.23.140.1.3
-    6. Non-EV Code Signing 2.23.140.1.4.1
+    5. Non-EV Code Signing 2.23.140.1.4.1
+11. Beginning August 2024, all custom EV SSL OIDs managed by the Trusted Root Program and our respective tooling will be removed and replaced with CA/B Forum compliant EV SSL OID (2.23.140.1.1).
+The Microsoft Edge team will implement checks for EV SSL OID (2.23.140.1.1) in the browser, so other EV SSL OIDs will no longer be accepted to align with Edge and to avoid incompatibilities.
+12. CAs may not have more than 2 OIDs applied to their root certificate.
-11. End-entity certificates that include a Basic Constraints extension in accordance with IETF RFC 5280 must have the cA field set to FALSE and the pathLenConstraint field must be absent.
+13. End-entity certificates that include a Basic Constraints extension in accordance with IETF RFC 5280 must have the cA field set to FALSE and the pathLenConstraint field must be absent.
-12. A CA must technically constrain an OCSP responder such that the only EKU allowed is OCSP Signing.
+14. A CA must technically constrain an OCSP responder such that the only EKU allowed is OCSP Signing.
-13. A CA must be able to revoke a certificate to a specific date as requested by Microsoft.
+15. A CA must be able to revoke a certificate to a specific date as requested by Microsoft.

 ### B. Signature Requirements